BlackWhiteYoshi/Blazor.TSRuntime/README.md

 There are some features planned (no guarantees whatsoever):

-* optional parameters -> function-overload (at the moment optional is ignored and undefined is mapped the same as null)
 * module grouping in seperate interfaces
 * option in config: generate on save (not used in source generator)
 * TypeMapDefault more default types (e.g. Uint8Array -> byte[], DotNetStreamReference -> DotNetStreamReference)